fabriziogiordano/policy/terms-of-service.md

 Terms of Service
 ================

-Last Updated: November 6, 2014
+Last Updated: December 8, 2014

  **PLEASE READ THIS DOCUMENT CAREFULLY.
-Vimeo, LLC ("Vimeo," "we," or "us") offers an online video sharing platform and community through its website located at [Vimeo.com](/) (the "Vimeo Site") and related domains (including [VimeoPRO.com](http://vimeopro.com)), mobile applications, desktop applications, and PC television applications (collectively, the "Vimeo Service").
+Vimeo, LLC ("Vimeo," "we," or "us") offers an online video sharing platform and community through its website located at [Vimeo.com](/), [Cameo.tv](http://cameo.tv), and other Vimeo-operated sites (collectively, the "Vimeo Site") and related mobile and connected TV applications and online services (collectively and including the Vimeo Site, the "Vimeo Service").
 By registering as a member or by using the Vimeo Service in any way, you accept these Terms of Service ("Agreement"), which forms a binding agreement between you and Vimeo.
 If you do not wish to be bound by this Agreement, do not use the Vimeo Service. **

 Content
 -------